cogilabs/GTFOBot/README.md

 Of course it means you have to update the file with `/rundowns` before modifying or finishing the event.

-If progression is disabled (with the `/config` command, the sentence still appears, but will be more neutral)
+If progression is disabled[^1], the sentence still appears, but will be more neutral.

 By default, all of these messages will be sent to the first channel named `general` it finds.
 If there is none, it will send it to the system channel.
 If no system channel is defined, it doesn't send the messages.
-You can change this setting (per server) with the `/config` command.
+You can change this setting (per server) with the `/config`[^1] command.
 The setting is still overideable, by putting `` `ch:channelname` `` somewhere in the event description, the bot will send any message about this event in that selected channel (here, "channelname").

-The `/config` command also allows to configure a role to be pinged when event messages are sent.
+The `/config`[^1] command also allows to configure a role to be pinged when event messages are sent.

-By default, the bot only reacts ton events with the text `GTFO` in their descriptions, this comportment is toggleable with the `/config` command.
+By default, the bot only reacts ton events with the text `GTFO` in their descriptions, this comportment is toggleable with the `/config`[^1] command.

 ## Message reacting and answering